 Instagram can be a pretty difficult one to get your head around, especially if you are a blogger trying to get your name out there.
-For me, all this blogging business is purely for pleasure, as I love writing and it allows me to indulge into my more creative side.
+For me, all this blogging business is purely for pleasure since I love writing as it allows me to indulge into my more creative side.
 It should be no surprise then that I absolutely adore everything about Instagram.
 Well, almost everything.

 I don’t believe there are any set rules to using Instagram.
 What started as a way to share photos with your loved ones has slowly grown into a large platform for influencers and businesses alike to further grow their audiences.
 You shouldn’t feel the need to have a perfectly clean theme or highly edited photos, and I am a strong believer in just posting whatever you feel like posting, though I’m quite hypocritical here as I’m currently trying my very best to stick to a theme but, hey, I’m not saying you should too.
 There is way too much unnecessary pressure out there to post literally only picture-perfect images.